 Your car will typically become a total loss if the cost of repairs is more than the actual cash value (ACV).
 Even so, many states use different criteria for when an insurer can declare to be a total loss.
 Some states use the total loss formula (TLF), where a car is totaled if the damages and the salvage value outweigh the ACV.
 However, in Virginia, cars become a total loss if the damages reach 75% of their ACV.

 Salvage and Rebuilt Titles

-After an insurance company declares your car as a total loss, it’ll get a salvage title.
-Salvage cars are illegal to drive and difficult to insure.
-You must restore the car to a safe and drivable condition.
+After an insurance company declares your vehicle as a total loss, it’ll get a salvage title.
+Because they are illegal to drive, a salvaged car is difficult to insure.
+You must restore it to a safe and drivable condition.
 Then, you’ll need to apply for a rebuilt title with the DMV to legally drive the car.

 How to Get a Rebuilt Salvage Title

 Getting a rebuilt title in any state usually takes several steps.
 You must follow a specific process.
 First, your car will need to pass a rebuilt vehicle examination.
 To schedule one, you’ll need to mail the following to the Department of Motor Vehicles Vehicle Branding Work Center at P.O.
 Box 27412, Richmond, Virginia 23269-0001: